ajoh504/referenceguides/python/7_classes.md

 ### 7.2 Class attributes vs. instance attributes

 Class attributes refer to variables defined within the class, and are shared by all instances of that class.
 To update the "menu" class, we can add an attribute that describes what type of menu it is.
-The instance attributes are already definied within the __init__() function as `self.entree = entree` and `self.dessert = dessert`
+The instance attributes are already defined within the `__init__()` function as `self.entree = entree` and `self.dessert = dessert`

 ```py
 class menu: